SphericalElephant/ExSeq/README.md

 The /source/:id/target/:targetId/unlink route is now used with the DELETE method and NOT the POST method.

-The /source/:id/target/:targetId/unlink and /source/:id/target/:targetId/link route are not secured by ASSOCIATE and not by CREATE.
+The /source/:id/target/:targetId/unlink and /source/:id/target/:targetId/link route are now secured by ASSOCIATE and not by CREATE.

 ### Data reply